 The dashboard also detects that the metric results are now stale and shows a warning banner at the top of the dashboard.

 The Stale icon appears on the widgets in the Simulation Test Result Analysis section to indicate that they are showing stale data that does not include the changes.

 Click the Collect button on the warning banner to re-collect the metric data and to update the stale widgets with data from the current artifacts.
-If you want to collect metrics for each of the units and components in the project, click Collect > Collect All.

 Address Testing Failures and Gaps